Az-Zawiya, Salfit: Post-1967

 Since the Six-Day War in 1967, Az-Zawiya has been under Israeli occupation.

 After the 1995 accords, 9.5% of village land was classified as Area B, the remaining 90.5% as Area C.

-Israel confiscated 662 dunams of Zawiya land in order to establish an Israeli quarry to the west of the town.
+Israel confiscated 662 dunams of Zawiya land to establish an Israeli quarry to the west of the town.
 The quarry, (also called the Nahal Raba quarry, and Mazor Atiqa), is now isolated from az-Zawiya and Rafat behind the West Bank barrier in the Seam Zone.
 A local subsidiary of HeidelbergCement now operates the quarry.

 In 2004, one Israeli, one Palestinian were arrested and 40 were wounded in anti-wall protest at Az-Zawiya.

 The Israeli outpost Magen Dan was established after settlers forcefully seized 76 dunums of village land from Zawiya.

 Agriculture is the town's main economic sector with olives, figs, almonds, lentils and wheat being the primary crops.
 There are over 2,700 dunams of land making up az-Zawiya's jurisdiction, of which 900 is built-up area.
 Sheep is the main livestock grazed in az-Zawiya.
 There are also small industries such as sewing, carpentry and metal-working.
 There are over 120 shops in the town.
 The Second Intifada has drastically decreased revenue from agricultural exports to Israel and Jordan, slashing prices in half.

 Az-Zawiya is governed by a municipal council whose members are elected every four years.
 The town has been a municipality since 1996.
 Mayor Taleb Raddad (Abu al-Adeeb) has been elected mayor in each local election, serving for three terms.
 Az-Zawiya has two medical clinics, two boys' schools and two girls' schools.
 The town will be enclosed on four sides with the completion of the separation barrier forming the az-Zawiya enclave.

 In 2001 Israeli settlers raided the area destroying 25 dunams of olive groves contiguous to Highway 5.